 After submitting your application, you are responsible for checking your application status page to track receipt of test scores and recommendation letters.
 It will take several business days for the system to link your official test scores with your submitted application.

 Note, the UW is closed on the U.S. holiday Thanksgiving Day and the day after Thanksgiving (Thursday and Friday in late November).
 If you submit your application during this time, you may not see a status update until the following Wednesday.
-In addition, if you need assistance with your online application, the UW Graduate School is busy assisting many applicants near the December 1 application deadline.
+In addition, if you need assistance with your online application, the UW Graduate School is busy assisting many applicants near the December 1 deadline for MS Thesis and PhD applications.
 Please plan your submission date accordingly.

 Submit your application online